HermesGermany/galapagos/docs/galapagos_user_guide.md

    If you are satisfied with your changes (this includes newly created topics, published Json Schemas, but Subscriptions to an API topic as well) in the context of one of your applications, you can transfer the changes to the next "stage".
-Galapagos knows the three stages DEV / TEST, INT and PROD.
+Galapagos knows the three stages DEV, INT and PROD.

    The staging process ensures that the two environments do not completely diverge structurally.
-It should encourage you to test your changes on DEV / TEST first before going into production.
+It should encourage you to test your changes on DEV first before going into production.

    To transfer your changes for an application, select "Staging" in the left menu.
 Then select the desired source environment and the application.
 The target environment is calculated automatically.